ninabarzh/ipa/content/en/docs/workshops/tech-safety/funding-template-ts.md

 * Participants will understand how to check their devices and accounts for risk
 * Survivors will leave with tools, tips, and a secure digital survival kit
 * Staff will have a model for running future workshops
-* Digital abuse will feel less overwhelming—and more manageable
+* Digital abuse will feel less overwhelming, and more manageable

 ---